top of page

 Coming Soon: Tailored Workshops

-Once essential facilities on the CFHR site are completed, CFHR will host a series of workshops that focus on themes directly related to the China Folk House, using our facilities and our staff’s expertise.
+Once essential facilities on the site are completed, we will host a series of workshops that focus on themes directly related to the China Folk House, using our staff’s expertise.
 In the future, you can look forward to learning about:

 Botany, agriculture, food, and healing